nx-boat-tools/nx-boat-tools/packages/dotnet/README.md

 ### `run-dotnet-command`

-The `run-dotnet-command` is the heart of all of the dotnet executors and is meant to reflect the underlying dotnet CLI.
+The `run-dotnet-command` is the heart of most of the dotnet executors and is meant to reflect the underlying dotnet CLI.
 Its job is to take in the various parameters, form the CLI command to run, and then execute it.

 #### Available options: